 Call Our Maryland Rear-End Accident Attorney for a Free Consultation

 Rear-end accidents may seem like open and shut cases.
 You were standing still and were hit from behind – case over.
 However, rear-end collisions often result in deceptively severe injuries.
 If you settle with an insurance company too quickly, you could be costing yourself a significant amount of money.
 Our Maryland rear-end accident attorney is aware of the potential damages available after a rear-end collision.
 If you were hurt in a rear-end accident, contact our office immediately.
-Our experienced Baltimore personal injury attorneys/ will review your case and help you understand your legal rights and options.
-Call the Law Offices of Randolph Rice at (410) 694-7291 to schedule a free consultation.
+Our experienced Maryland personal injury lawyer will review your case and help you understand your legal rights and options.
+Call Rice, Murtha & Psoras at (410) 694-7291 to schedule a free consultation.